 So there you have it!
 The word “goodbye” is a contraction of “God be with you.”
 The original phrase “God be with ye” transitioned to “God-b’wye” and “God bye,” finally ending in good-bye or goodbye.
 (The hyphen is acceptable, although it doesn’t need to be used.)

 It’s too bad most people use the word “goodbye” every day without realizing its true meaning.
 Of course, today many people abbreviate “goodbye” even further to simply “Bye!” or “Bye-bye!”
-I guess that goes with the current trend of ignoring God and leaving Him out of social interaction.
+I guess that goes with the ongoing trend of ignoring God and leaving Him out of social interaction.

 However, in the original sense of the term, when one person says “goodbye” to another person, they are offering a parting prayer: “May God be with you.”
 The next time you say “goodbye,” remember the origin of the word is in fact a blessing.